mharradon/SHMArrays/README.md

   state = state - alpha*gradient
 ```

-Now you can make it distributed on a single machine using SHM:
+Now you can distribute it across multiple cores or GPUs on a single machine using SHM:

 ```python
 state_shm = SHMArrays(state,keys=keys)